cardano-foundation/CIPs/CIP-XXXX/README.md

 From there we will do our best to engage with other teams and projects in the ecosystem to encourage and support adoption of this standard on a larger scale.

+## Acceptance & Implementation Actions

+1. The Proof of Onboarding protocol was demonstrated via MVP during the Edinburgh, Scotland, UK CIP-1694 workshop hosted by IOG in July 2023.
+This MVP demonstrated that the protocol works as described in this CIP and the overall feedback from participants has been positive.
+This MVP was executed in collaboration with VESPR mobile Cardano wallet, HOSKY token project, and Adam Dean as the distributor and architect of the specification.
+   1. [X] VESPR Mobile Wallet as of the time of this writing has support for Version 1 of the Proof of Onboarding Protocol and is freely available for the use of any and all projects.
+   2. [ ] HOSKY Token project is working on finalizing and releasing a working, open source MVP for the software needed to be run by the distributing project that will support fungible and non-fungible tokens or any combination thereof.
+   3. [ ] Adam Dean is in talks with additional wallet providers to bring P.O.O. support to more platforms as well as working on open source tooling to facilitate ease of implementation for other projects.

 # Copyright